-Minimum Recommended PPE\: High visibility vest, hard hat, steel-toed boots, safety glasses, hearing protection
+Minimum Recommended PPE\: High visibility vest, hard hat, steel-toed boots, safety glasses, hearing protection \See HASP for all required PPE

-Key Work Steps Hazards/Potential Hazards Safe Practices Prepare for Site 1A) N/A 1A) Prior to leaving for site Visit Obtain and review HASP prior to site visit, if possible Determine PPE needs - bring required PPE to the site, if not otherwise being provided at the site (e.g., steel toed boots) Determine training and medical monitoring needs and ensure all required Health and Safety training and medical monitoring has been received and is current Ensure all workers are fit for duty (alert, well rested, and mentally and physically fit to perform work assignment) If respiratory protection is required/potentially required, ensure that training and fit-testing has occurred within the past year.
-Familiarize yourself with route to the site 1 1B) Vehicle defects 1B) Inspect company owned/leased vehicle for defects such as: Flat tires 1 Windshield wipers worn or torn Oil puddles under vehicle Headlights, brake lights, turn signals not working 1C) Insufficient emergency 1C) Insufficient emergency equipment, unsecured loads equipment, unsecured loads Ensure vehicle has first aid kit and that all medications are current (if first aid kits are not provided at the site) Ensure vehicle is equpped with warning flashers and/or flares and that the warning flashers work Cell phones are recommended to call for help in the event of an emergency Vehicles carrying tools must have a safety cage in place.
-All tools must be properly secured Vehicles must be equipped with chocks if the vehicle is to be left running, unattended.
-Ensure sufficient gasoline is in the tank 2.
+Key Work Steps Hazards/Potential Hazards Safe Practices 1.
+Prepare for Site 1A) N/A 1A) Prior to leaving for site Visit Obtain and review HASP prior to site visit, If possible Determine PPE needs - bring required PPE to the site, If not otherwise being provided at the site (e.g., steel toed boots) - 10 - 1 - 10 - 1 Determine training and medical monItoring needs and ensure all required Health and Safety training and medical monitoring has been received and is current Ensure all workers are fit for duty (alert, well rested, and mentally and physically fit to perform work assignment) If respiratory protection is required/potentially required, ensure that training and fit-testing has occurred within the past year.
+Familiarize yourself with route to the site 1B) Vehicle defects 1B) Inspect company owned/leased vehicle for defects such as: Flat tires Windshield wipers worn or torn 14 C 10 Oil puddies under vehicle and the second sec Headlights, brake lights, turn signals not working 1C) Insufficient emergency 1C) Insufficient emergency equipment, unsecured loads equipment, unsecured loads Ensure vehicle has first aid kit and that all medications are current (if first aid kits are not provided at the site) Ensure vehicle is equpped with warning flashers and/or flares and that the warning flashers work 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Cell phones are recommended to call for help in the event of an emergency Vehicles carrying tools must have a safety cage in place.
+All tools must be properly secured 6 Vehicles must be equipped with chocks if the vehicle is to be left running, unattended.
+1 - P Ensure sufficient gasoline is in the tank 2.
 Operating 2A) Collisions, unsafe driving 2A) Drive Defensively! vehicles - general conditions Seat belts must be used at all times when operating any vehicle on company business.
-Drive at safe speed for road conditions Maintain adequate following distance Pull over and stop if you have to look at a map Try to park so that you don't have to back up to leave.
-If backing in required, walk around vehicle to identify any hazards (especially low level hazards that may be difficult to see when in the 2 Driving to the 3A) Duety winding perrow roads vehicle) that might be present.
-Use a spotter if necessary Driving to the jobsite 3A) Dusty, winding, narrow roads 3A) Dusty, winding, narrow roads , Drive confidently and defensively at all times.
-Go slow around corners, occasionally clearing the windshield. - Oo slow around corners, occasionally cleaning the willustileld.
-3B) Rocky or one-lane roads 3B) Rocky or one-lane roads Stay clear of gullies and trenches, drive slowly over rocks.
+Drive at safe speed for road conditions 1.4.1 Maintain adequate following distance Pull over and stop if you have to look at a map Try to park so that you don't have to back up to leave.
+12-12- 1-12-12-12-12-12-12-12-12-12-12-12-12-12 If backing in required, walk around vehicle to identify any hazards (especially low level hazards that may be difficult to see when in the vehicle) that might be present.
+Use a spotter if necessary 3.
+Driving to the 3A) Dusty, winding, narrow roads 3A) Dusty, winding, narrow roads jobsile Drive confidently and defensively at all times.
+Go slow around comers, occasionally clearing the windshield.
+3B) Rocky or one-lane roads 3B) Rocky or one-lane roads Stay clear of gullies and trenches, drive stowly over rocks.
 Yield right-of-way to oncoming vehiclesfind a safe place to pull over.
-3C) Stormy weather, near confused 3C) Stormy weather, near confused tourists tourists Inquire about conditions before leaving the office.
+3C) Stormy weather, near confused tourists 3C) Stormy weather, near confused tourists tourists Inquire about conditions before leaving the office.
 Be aware of oncoming storms.
 Drive to avoid accident situations created by the mistakes of others.